-We hope this report will reassure you as it provides a detailed breakdown of the value that our funds provide.
-We also hope it will help to promote enhanced transparency, governance and outcomes, ultimately strengthening trust in the asset management industry.
+We hope this report will assist you by providing a useful summary of the value that our funds provide.
+We also hope it will help to promote enhanced transparency, governance and positive outcomes for investors, ultimately strengthening trust in the asset management industry.